-- May 4, 2010 – Annual Town Meeting – Voters authorize Board of Selectmen to issue Request for Proposals for 20 year agreement to construct and operate solar farm.
+- May 4, 2010 - Annual Town Meeting - Voters authorize the Board of Selectmen to issue Request for Proposals for a 20-year agreement to construct and operate a solar farm.

 - July 29, 2011 Request for Proposals Due.

-- December 20, 2011 – Board of Selectmen approve Power Purchase Agreement.
+- December 20, 2011 - The Board of Selectmen approves the Power Purchase Agreement.

 Most of 2012-13 was filled with permitting and project preparations:

 - March 16, 2012 - Post Closure Use Permit Application.

 - May 24, 2012 - MA Natural Heritage and Endangered Species Determination.

 - August 2, 2012 - Department of Environmental Protection (DEP) project approval.

 - September 10, 2012 - project approval from NSTAR.